Balancing Application Relevant and Sparsity Revealing Excitation in Input Design: An input design criterion incorporating mutual coherence

-where $\omegab = \Hb(\Phib^T\Phib)^{-1}\Hb^T(\Phib\Hb^{-1})^{T}\eb$ and $\EX[\omegab\omegab^T]=\sigma^2\Hb(\Phib^T\Phib)^{-1}\Hb^T$.
+To incorporate the need for low mutual coherence, we borrow the idea of employing a linear coordinate transformation from \cite{10195960}, and write the model \eqref{eq:spsys11} as in which the matrix $\Hb$ is utilized to transform the coordinates such that the sparse parameter vector $\thetab$ is estimated in the new coordinates $\xb$.
+In \eqref{eq:prometh} the vector $\xb$ is not necessarily sparse.
+Hence, we can use least squares to estimate this vector as follows: Solving the above optimization problem leads to where $\omegab = \Hb(\Phib^T\Phib)^{-1}\Hb^T(\Phib\Hb^{-1})^{T}\eb$ and $\EX[\omegab\omegab^T]=\sigma^2\Hb(\Phib^T\Phib)^{-1}\Hb^T$.
 In the new linear regression model \eqref{eq:newmod}, the parameter vector $\thetab$ is estimated by using the regressor $\Hb$.
 Hence, this new regressor should have a low mutual coherence for accurately estimating the parameters when the vector $\thetab$ is sparse.
 On the other hand, the coordinate transformation has an undesired effect on the noise since the covariance matrix of $\omegab$ in \eqref{eq:newmod} is not an identity matrix.
 The following lemma provides an expression for the mutual coherence of $\Hb$. \begin{lemma}[\cite{10195960}] Consider the matrix $\Hb$ with columns normalized to unit length.
-The mutual coherence of $\Hb$, denoted as $\mu_{\Hb}$, then is given by
+The mutual coherence of $\Hb$, denoted as $\mu_{\Hb}$, then is given by \end{lemma}